 Q. Preparation for the jeep/Bus to Salleri/Phaplu/Kharikhola/Bupsa/Lukla from Kathmandu

 As this is a long journey in the mountain, it is advised to take motion/car sick medicine and a medical mask.
-Take with you some snacks and a bottle of water if in case stocked in traffic Jam or road blocked.
+Take with you some snacks and a bottle of water if in case stocked in a traffic Jam or road blocked.
 Wear comfortable clothes, do not wear tight clothes.
-Make sure that have Nepali currency, if not exchange in Nepali currency at Kathmandu.
+Make sure that have Nepali currency, if not exchanged in Nepali currency at Kathmandu.
 The rate will be very low in the mountain.

 If you need any further information regarding the Kathmandu to Lukla Bus services, please feel free to Contact Us anytime.
 Here; we are more than happy to assist you.

 I hearty welcome to Nepal, known as the Kingdom of Himalayans and the roof of the World “Mt.
 Everest.”
 Nepal has been named a Heaven on Earth and is a wonder in the Himalayan.
 It is the Shangri-La, a living cultural Museum, the Birthplace of the Lord Buddha and it is the country of the living Goddess “Kumari.”